Foreign travel advice

 Terrorist and insurgent groups operating in India include:

-• Naxalite (radical communist insurgent) groups active in India’s eastern states
+• Naxalite (radical communist insurgent) groups active in some of the India’s eastern, southern and central states

 • Khalistani extremists operating mainly in Punjab

-• Daesh (formerly referred to as ISIL), Al Qaeda in the Indian Subcontinent (AQIS), and other groups may also be planning attacks
+• Daesh, Al Qa’ida in the Indian Subcontinent (AQIS) and other groups may also be planning attacks

-Terrorist attacks have mainly targeted Government of India interests.
-Security has been strengthened, notably at major hotels and transport hubs.
-However, terrorist attacks could be indiscriminate, including in places frequented by foreign nationals, such as:
+Terrorist attacks have mainly targeted Indian government interests.
+Security has been strengthened, including at major hotels and transport hubs.
+However, terrorist attacks could be indiscriminate, including in places visited by foreign nationals, such as:

 • stations and airports